rwth-irt/SIMPLE-C/README.md

-# TraBaDyFiCa
+# SIMPLEX

-> Trajectory Based Dynamic Filtering for Calibration

-This program determines the coordinate transformation (translation and rotation) to join the point clouds of pairs of Lidar sensors.
-This is accomplished by detecting a reflective object which is moved in an overlapping area of the field of view of both sensors.
-The trajectories of the tracked reflector are then aligned using the *Kabsch algorithm*.
+##  Uncertainty-aware Multi-LiDAR Extrinsic Calibration using a Simple Dynamic Target in Moving Feature-Sparse Environments

+This calibration tool can be used for calibrating multiple LiDAR sensors using a simple reflective targaet that is moved through the environment while being tracked.
+The tool was created to allow for pairwise calibration of LiDAR sensors on large vessels.
+The vessel is docked on the water introducing a unintended moving sensor platform and a moving environment (water surface) meaning that we cannot use any feature- or environment-based calibration algorithm.
+Also, we cannot use static targets as the target would constantly move on the floating watersurface.
+Further, large vessels are often expensive to move such that we created a tool that does not require any movement to the platform to calibrate sensors.
+We also omit the use of external auxilary sensors such as IMU or GNSS, the need to manufacture complex shaped targets or algorithms that rely on geometric shape detection and calculation.
+Our calibration tool can be used indoor, outdoor and on waterside making the tool available for many users, applications and environments.
+Additionally, the tool is online-capable such that live feedback can be used to optimize the calibration procedure or parameters.
+For point cloud registration we rely on a simple weighted Kabsch Algorithm.

+We demonstrate a robust and simple online calibration tool for LiDAR sensors in maritime applications.

 ## Running the calibration

 **Online calibration in ROS/Docker**:

-To run in a docker container with all dependencies installed, the ROS package built and everything from ROS properly  sourced (this is all ensured when using the docker image built from the definitions in the [docker repository](https://git-ce.rwth-aachen.de/g-nav-mob-irt/projects/galileonautic2plus/calibration/robosense_docker), run the following command:
+To run in a docker container with all dependencies installed, the ROS package built and everything from ROS properly  sourced (this is all ensured when using the docker image built from the definitions in the [docker repository](https://git-ce.rwth-aachen.de/g-nav-mob-irt/projects/galileonautic2plus/calibration/robosense_docker)), run the following command:

 `ros2 run online_calibration main --ros-args --params-file /PATH/TO/parameters.yaml -p sensor_pairs:="<PAIRS>"`